Geographic Tongue: A Common Yet Mysterious Oral Condition

 Tongue papilla

-When affected by inflammation, certain areas of the tongue lose their usual texture, appearing red and smoother than the rest of the tongue.
+Because of the inflammation, certain areas of the tongue lose their usual texture, appearing red and smoother than usual (as shown is the picture below).

 Clinical case of geographic tongue